 In external environments where hydrocarbon hazards exist, the industry standard form of fire detection is typically optical based flame detection.
 So why use optical based flame detection in these environments?
 As one can imagine, the open based designs of most oil and gas structures can expose personnel to extremely harsh, unpredictable conditions.
 For this very reason, it is entirely unacceptable to rely upon standard smoke/ heat detection within one of these highly hazardous areas to detect a fire, even if the detection target is a fire of significant Radiant Heat Output (RHO).
-As the role of fire detection is to mitigate an incident before it becomes a Major Accident Hazard (MAH), designing to wait until enough heat is generated from a potential fire to activate, for example, a heat detector located on the ceiling of a 10m high process module is simply unacceptable.

 From this we can conclude that a detection technology which can detect a flame before getting to this level is the requirement.
 This then leads us onto specifying fire sizes which one would aim to detect.
 As the detection objective is to mitigate the hazard, we must ensure two important factors are met.
 One is that our target fire size is small enough that it will allow either manual or automatic control actions to be undertaken in a safe and successful manor before the 'potential fire size' is realised, and furthermore that appropriate executive actions are present in the area.
-For this to happen we must ensure that an accurate fire size is specified both for alarm (where the fire can be dealt with manually), and for control actions (where the fire in the area, and the hazards that area poses, are great enough that we can no longer rely on an operator to activate the protection, before a MAH is realised).
+For this to happen we must ensure that an accurate fire size is specified both for alarm (where the fire can be dealt with manually), and for control actions (where the fire in the area, and the hazards that area poses, are great enough that we can no longer rely on an operator to activate the protection, before catastrophic consequences are realised).

-This brings us to the guidance within ISA TR84.00.07.
-As a performance based document, the guidance regarding optical flame detection is intentionally open ended providing the engineer options.
-While this is important to be retained, without any over encompassing F&G design specification of minimum requirement, compliance may be achieved with ISA TR84.00.07 but the design may still be inadequate for that particular region/ hazard.
-This therefore traps the designer in a loop that 1) there are no specific international or regional standards which provide enough information to design an appropriate system; 2) the appropriate guidance document (ISA TR84.00.07) which does reference F&G is intentionally vague and therefore difficult to fully design from, if the user does not have previous experience in design.
-This document contains a natural assumption that it is applied by 'competent' F&G professionals1; and 3) it will be very difficult/ impossible to create a document which bridges this gap.
+This brings us to performance based F&G Mapping guidance, such as that within ISA TR84.00.07 [1].
+In this document, the guidance regarding optical flame detection is intentionally open ended providing the engineer options.
+While this is important to be retained, without any over encompassing F&G design specification of minimum requirement, compliance may be achieved with TR84.00.07 but the design may still be inadequate for that particular region/ hazard.
+It is therefore imperative that the setting of performance targets allows the operator to take ownership of the system, where target fire sizes are determined based on the individual hazards of the facility in question, and the operator expectation of the system.
+Specialised consultants in this field can provide invaluable experience in this area to assist in this process.
+It must be noted the TR contains a natural assumption that the guidance is applied by 'competent' F&G professionals.